Lahore Zoo: Education

 The education officer of Lahore Zoo is Kiran Saleem.
 The zoo hosts guided tours for school groups, as well as placing information boards about the animals and plants around the zoo.
 A touch table has been set up to let children to touch animal parts like skins, horns, feathers and eggs that they cannot otherwise see or feel.
 The zoo has also prepared brochures and posters about endangered species in Pakistan like Ganges and Indus river dolphin.

 On September 5, 2009, Lahore Zoo celebrated the International Vulture Awareness Day and distributed posters regarding the importance of vultures in ecosystems.
 Reasons of sharp decline of populations of Indian white-rumped vulture were made known to local people.

 In 2010, Lahore Zoo celebrated events like World Environment Day on June 5 and World Animal Day on October 4.
 This particular and colorful event was organized by the students of Zoology department, University of the Punjab, Lahore.
 The students (BS.hons Batch 2010-14) participated actively to arrange for the event in the supervision of their course instructor, former Education officer of Lahore Zoo, Bushra Nisar Khan.

 In November 2010, Lahore Zoo started its first publication, a quarterly newsletter.
 It is said to be the part of the education and awareness programme.

+In 2024, Holoverse facility was launched for general public with the intention of public entertainment and education purposes.
+3D iLLUMINATION was appointed to develop the state-of-the-art facility.